demetresfytanides/iBEP/1D_implementation/README.md

 This directory contains a 1D single-column implementation of the improved BEP (iBEP) mixing-length urban canopy scheme.
 The code solves for vertical profiles of velocity, turbulence, and scalars in an idealized urban canopy column using the unified multi-layer mixing-length formulation.

-Implementation based on code by Dr A. Martilli see for example:
+This code is based on the previous implementation of the multi-layer urban canopy scheme by Dr. Alberto Martilli:
 Santiago, J. L., & Martilli, A. (2010).
 A dynamic urban canopy parameterization for mesoscale models based on computational fluid dynamics Reynolds-averaged Navier–Stokes microscale simulations.
 Boundary-layer meteorology, 137(3), 417-439.

 ## Files